horizontalsystems/blockchain-crypto-guides/fundamentals/4-safe-storage-basics.md

 That said, adding a password next to 12/24 words to some extent limits the options when it comes to migrating to a third party wallet in the future.
 Not many non-custodial wallets support passwords.

-For private key backups of hardware wallets holding large sums it's recommended to set up private in a form of '12/24 words + password'.
-That option available on all hardware wallets.
+For private key backup for hardware wallets holding large sums it's recommended to set up private key in a form of 12/24 words + password.
+That option should be available on all hardware wallets.
 Those wallets enable creating and restore of such private keys.

 ### 2. Offline Backups

-When storing private keys or hardware wallets offline take into account following:
+When storing private keys or hardware wallets offline, take into account following:

 - private key backup should be kept in separate location from wallet device.
 - if private key consists of words and a password, both should be kept separately.